lunks/int/README.md

 ```
 ### Linux

-You can upgrade by make a `git -pull` in int folder.
+You can upgrade by doing a `git pull` in int folder.
 And voilá.

 ## Usage